kwill213/learning-github/README.md

 # learning-github
-This repository is for learning GitHub
+This repository is to get started with GitHub.
+Happy Learning